What to do if you can't travel during the Coronavirus period

 9. Take care of your future travel needs.

 Getting a passport renewed isn’t the most exciting activity, but renewing travel documents long before an upcoming, or even last minute trip, will remove some stress for future you.
-Get that broken zipper on your suitcase fixed, research travel credit cards with rewards miles, repack your dopp kit, and do whatever looming tasks you typically hate doing before a trip.
+Get that broken zipper on your suitcase fixed, research travel insurance policies and travel credit cards with rewards miles, repack your dopp kit, and do whatever looming tasks you typically hate doing before a trip.

 10. Reminisce on a past trip.